 A44 Games’s decision to bar achievement access on Story mode creates an unnecessary divide between casual players and those who thrive in challenging environments.
 It sends a discouraging message to gamers seeking an enjoyable experience rather than a relentless grind.
 This feels like a step backward if I’m being honest.
 With so many developers taking steps towards accessibility and inclusivity as of late, then we have this game that penalizes those who see the helping hand, but then ultimately gets slapped by it when reaching out for help.
 Especially so when Flintlock: The Siege of Dawn feels downright unfair at times on Normal difficulty.
 Even more so in its early hours.

 A44 Games could have locked specific achievements behind the Story mode, and some behind the other difficulties.
 It would have allowed those who played through both difficulties to enjoy the game while getting some achievements at the same time.
-That way both sides could have enjoyed the game without any frustrations, outside of getting their asses handed to them in the game and get some achievements to boot.
+That way both sides could have enjoyed the game without any frustrations, outside of getting their asses handed to them in the game and getting some achievements to boot.

 I hope A44 Games will reconsider this approach and address the concerns of players who have chosen Story mode for a more relaxed experience.
 Gaming should be about enjoyment and inclusivity, not about creating barriers that detract from the overall experience.
 This decision undermines the community that should be embracing the game, potentially driving them away.
 At least, that’s what I think about the matter.